Lulubellelll/Lyrics-Game/CONTRIBUTING.md

 - Still open a PR
 - Add a note like:
-  > 📘 Docs-only change — safe to self-approve
+  > 📘 Docs-only change, safe to self-approve

-- Approve and squash-merge your own PR if it's clearly safe
+- Review and squash-merge your own PR if it's clearly safe

 ---